 Why You Need a Sciatica Injury Lawyer

-In truth, it is the difference between medical findings and personal experiences that has led to the jokes about ambulance chasing attorneys and neck and back pain sufferers.
+In truth, it is the difference between medical findings and personal experiences that has led to the jokes about ambulance chasing attorneys and whiplash pain sufferers.
 Unfortunately, too many cases are impossible to prove in court, leading many injured people to suffer a lifetime of pain without fair compensation.

-The Law Offices of Joel J. Kofsky specializes in helping the injured.
+Philly Injury Law specializes in helping the injured.
 Our decades of experience with sciatic nerve injuries have led to dedicated and specific processes for handling your claim that differ from typical accident claims.

 We won’t allow an insurance company to get away without covering your injury just because the extent of damage is difficult to demonstrate.
 Our promise to you is that we will fight for you and your family with every bit of knowledge we have to get the best settlement.

-For the sciatic injury lawyers at the Law Offices of Joel J. Kofsky, chasing ambulances is not what we are about.
-We are dedicated to making sure that every injured person gets the help they need to recover the most quality of life possible following a sciatic nerve injury.
+Our personal injury attorneys are not about chasing ambulances.
+We are dedicated to making sure that every injured person gets the help they need to recover the most quality of life possible following a serious, life changing injury.